rohansachdeva1990/art-of-code/README.md

 - _Don't overly complicate your code by just following the design patterns blindly_
 - _Simplicity is more sophisticated_
+- _Better have a few tightly coupled modules than one - large and slow._

 ## References